-Every day, many people - just like you - enter Saudi Arabia for work.
+Every day, many people - just like you - enter the United Arab Emirates (UAE) for work.
 Most of them encounter no major problems.
 But some are exploited by their employers, have their wages withheld or find themselves a kind of prisoner, with no one to call for help.

 There are ways to avoid this.
-If you are being abused, there are people in Saudi Arabia who can help you.
+If you are being abused, there are people in the UAE who can help you.